drorlab/edn/README.md

 ## Overview

-This repository provides a PyTorch implementation of the EDN architecture from [Protein model quality assessment using rotation-equivariant transformations on point clouds](https://arxiv.org/abs/2011.13557).
+This repository provides a PyTorch implementation of the EDN architecture presented in "Protein model quality assessment using rotation-equivariant transformations on point clouds" ([Proteins](https://onlinelibrary.wiley.com/doi/abs/10.1002/prot.26494),[arXiv](https://arxiv.org/abs/2011.13557)).
 EDN is an equivariant neural network designed to predict the accuracy of a protein model.
 We tested EDN as part of the blind prediction experiment on model quality assessment in CASP 14 (https://predictioncenter.org/casp14/index.cgi).

 This document contains instructions on how to use the EDN architecture for general training and inference.
 In addition, we provide specific instructions on how to train and evaluate a network using protein model datasets from CASP 5-14.
+The EDN model that we used for the blind structure prediction as part of CASP14 was built with TensorFlow and is available as a [webserver](http://drorlab.stanford.edu/edn.html).

 EDN builds on [tensor field networks](https://arxiv.org/abs/1802.08219) and the [PAUL network for protein complexes](https://onlinelibrary.wiley.com/doi/10.1002/prot.26033).